Our Mission Statement

 We will be applying to secure grant funding and are working with partners and supporters in the LGBT+ queer community to bring the books together as we once did in the bookshop.

-If you’re interested in the idea of an archive of LGBT+ queer literature, either by donating books or contributing your skills, have a look at How to get involved.
+If you’re interested in the idea of an archive of LGBT+ queer literature, either by donating books or contributing your skills, have a look at and see how to get involved.